MichaelGitHubHype/MichaelGitHubHype/README.md

 ### Hi there, I'm Michael Sheinman 👋

 🌱 I'm currently a third year Computer Science student at the University of Toronto.
-I am currently working as a Teaching Assistant for a Computation Theory course at the University of Toronto!
-I previously worked at (Korcode)(https://korcode.com/) as a Full Stack Developer.
+I also work as a Teaching Assistant for a Computation Theory course at the University of Toronto!
+I previously worked at [Korcode](https://korcode.com/) as a Full Stack Developer.

 I love exploring new projects, frameworks and languages.
 Feel free to browse around at my previous work.
 <!--